-College of Central Florida's conference centers include the Webber and Klein conference centers at the Ocala Campus, the Appleton Museum of Art auditorium and Café, and the Citrus Learning and Conference Center at the Citrus Campus.
+College of Central Florida's conference centers include the Webber and Klein conference centers on the Ocala Campus, The Vintage Farm in Ocala, the Appleton Museum of Art Auditorium and Café, the Citrus Learning and Conference Center on the Citrus Campus, and the Levy Conference Center on the Levy Campus.
 The centers provide meeting and event space for campus and community organizations.
 In addition, full-service catering is available at certain locations.
 For information on how to book an event, call 352-291-4441 (Ocala), 352-291-4455 (Appleton) 352-249-1210 (Citrus) or 352-658-4077 (Levy).
 Additional information is available at CF.edu/Conferences.